 A dog grass allergy is similar to human allergies in how they experience the symptoms.
 While some dogs can develop an allergic reaction early in their life others can develop it later in their life.
 Dog allergy symptoms can follow a pattern or they can be random in nature.
 The following are symptoms of a dog grass allergy:

 The symptoms listed above could also be a sign of a parasitic infection or food allergy.
 It's something to keep in mind when trying to troubleshoot what exactly the root of the problem is.
 If you notice your dog is itching their belly or legs it's possibly a sign of a dog grass pollen allergy where an isolated sore on their back most likely isn't.
+An excellent option is to introduce your furry pet to an artificial grass dog potty that's non-toxic and hypoallergenic.

 A dog grass allergy is a bit challenging to test for but the most accurate way to be certain the symptoms are being caused by grass pollen is to have a professional conduct an intradermal allergy test.
 Intradermal allergy testing involves injecting small quantities of allergens into the dog's skin.
 The injections are monitored closely for a positive response which can appear as swelling, similar to a hive.
 The swelling is often noted within 20 minutes of the injection and is a marker that their is an allergic sensitivity to the injected allergen.

 Another great option is the 5Strands Allergy, Sensitivity & Intolerance Test Kit.
-It tests for intolerances of over 300 potential allergens including the following common natural grasses; Bermuda, Zoysia, Kentucky Blue, Augustine, Colonial Bent, Orchard, Rye, Clover, Kammgrass, Fescue and Crab.
+It tests for intolerances of over 300 potential allergens including the following common natural grasses; Bermuda, Zoysia, Kentucky Blue, Augustine, Colonial Bent, Orchard, Rye, Clover, Kammgras, Fescue and Crab.
 Take comfort in knowing you are helping ensure the health of your loved one and getting priceless peace of mind at an affordable price.
 The test is pain free, has fully comprehensive reporting and you will get results fast.

 The best treatment for a dog grass allergy is to limit exposure to grass or replace it with a quality artificial grass product.
 Since natural grass releases pollen in the spring and summer it's especially important to limit exposure during these seasons.
 Keeping your grass healthy and cut short will help reduce the amount of pollen that is released.
 Avoiding tall grasses and limiting the amount of time your dog spends on the lawn will also help a lot.
 It's important to keep in mind that pollen can attach itself to a dog's hair very easily, it can be breathed in through the lungs and can even be licked off the hair of a contaminated dog.